 Riverside Healthcare developed the Healthy Heroes initiative for the men and women who serve and protect the community.

-Educating community members about head injury prevention and bike safety emerged as a top priority in discussions between clinical experts at Swedish Covenant Hospital and community leaders.
+Educating community members about head injury prevention and bike safety emerged as a top priority in discussions between clinical experts at Swedish Covenant Health and community leaders.

 Women in predominantly low-income communities often do not get mammograms or learn about early detection of breast cancer and its symptoms, putting them at a higher risk for the disease.